 This is a specialized practice (second year) course in integrated health.
 Integrated health is a state of well-being in body, mind, and spirit that focuses on individuals, families, groups, organizations, and communities.
 It recognizes that health is shaped not only by health care, but also by personal behaviors, community conditions, public policy, social values, and economic environments.
-The concept of integrated health also refers to the way in which healthcare services are delivered.
+The concept of integrated health also refers to the way in which health care services are delivered.
 For example, rather than providing mental and physical health services in two parallel tracks the integrated health model combines them.
-This course provides foundational knowledge of integrated health, which includes models, frameworks, theories, and policy.
-Students will explore common and chronic conditions, evidence-based practices, service delivery, trauma-informed practice, cultural considerations, and gaps in services across the life span beginning with maternal care in this course.
-Corequisite: SW 565
+This course provides foundational knowledge of integrated health, which includes history, models, frameworks, theories, and policy.
+Students will explore social determinants of health, disparities/inequities, ethical issues, healthcare financing, service delivery, international perspectives, and mezzo- and macro-level strategies for improving health outcomes.
+Pre- or co-requisite: 565